Sydney Speedway: Closure and Sydney II

 In October 2019, it was announced Sydney Speedway is to close to make way for a Sydney Metro West maintenance facility.
 The NSW Government promised to rebuild the speedway in a different location in Sydney.

-A new Sydney International Speedway within the Western Sydney Parklands at Eastern Creek has been approved in December 2020 and major construction will commence in 2021.
+In December 2020, the new Sydney International Speedway within the Western Sydney Parklands at Eastern Creek was approved, and construction began in 2021.
 The new speedway is located south of the Sydney Motorsport Park and next to the chute at Sydney Dragway.
-It will be operational by the start of the speedway racing season in 2021.

 Sydney Speedway officially closed on the 10 April 2021.
 A final farewell was given to the event, held at the carpark of the venue.

-Sydney International Speedway ("Sydney II" or "Eastern Creek") was originally set to open on 25 February 2022, but with weather delays, opened on 12 March 2022 with a 35-lap sprint car feature won by Jamie Veal, shortened to 18 laps because of curfew.
+Sydney II, originally known as Eastern Creek Speedway, was originally set to open on 25 February 2022, but with weather delays, opened on 12 March 2022 with a 35-lap sprint car feature won by Jamie Veal, shortened to 18 laps because of curfew.
 It is located at 394 Ferrers Road, Eastern Creek in New South Wales.
+Sydney II hosted the 2023 Australian Speedcar Championship won by United States Auto Club star Brady Bacon.
+In 2025, a sprint car meeting will be held as part of the 2025 Supercars Championship.